Child abuse: How education can overcome Australia’s hidden epidemic

 So, how are we going to help make our children safer from the predators who surround us?

-Parents, teachers, childcare centers and entire communities are capable of combating this disturbing outbreak of suffering– and it all starts with prevention education.
+Parents, teachers, childcare centres and entire communities are capable of combating this disturbing outbreak of suffering– and it all starts with prevention education.
 When it comes to preventing child abuse, knowledge really is power.

 First and foremost, it’s crucial for caretakers to know which signs to look for and what they can do to help prevent it from happening.
 Child protection education and training is the single most effective way to ensure caretakers can take a stand for children ages 3 and up.